pingcap/docs-cn/overview.md

 - [Docker Deployment](op-guide/docker-deployment.md): This guide describes how to deploy TiDB using Docker.
 - [Docker Compose Deployment](op-guide/docker-compose.md): This guide describes how to deploy TiDB using Docker compose.
 You can follow this guide to quickly deploy a TiDB cluster for testing and development on your local drive.
 - [Kubernetes Deployment (beta)](op-guide/kubernetes.md): This guide describes how to deploy TiDB on Kubernetes using [TiDB Operator](https://github.com/pingcap/tidb-operator).
 You can follow this guide to see how to deploy TiDB on Google Kubernetes Engine or deploy TiDB locally using Docker in Docker.
+- [Binary Tarball Deployment](op-guide/binary-deployment.md): This guide describes how to deploy TiDB from a binary tarball in production.
+Guides for [development](op-guide/binary-local-deployment.md) and [testing](op-guide/binary-testing-deployment.md) environments are also available.

 ## Community Provided Blog Posts & Tutorials